-Selling, purchasing, furnishing, giving, possessing, using, and/or being under the influence of alcoholic beverages
+Selling, purchasing, furnishing, giving, possessing, using, and/or being under the influence of alcoholic beverages.

-- 2. Arson - 3.
+- 4. Arson - 5.
 Assault, Violence

-Violence against another student as defined in Policy 6.23
+Violence against another student as defined in Policy 6.23.

-- 4. Bomb Threat
+- 6. Bomb Threat

-- 5. Burglary or Breaking and Entry of School Property
+- 7. Burglary or Breaking and Entry of School Property

-- 6. Criminal Mischief (Vandalism)
+- 8. Criminal Mischief (Vandalism)

-- 7. Defiance of Authority
+- 9. Defiance of Authority

-- 8. Disobedience Persistent, Willful
+- 10. Disobedience Persistent, Willful

-- 9. Disorderly Conduct
+- 11. Disorderly Conduct

-- 10. Disruptive Demonstrations
+- 12. Disruptive Demonstrations

+- 13. Drugs, Possession

-- 11. Drugs, Use, Possession, or Sale
+- 14. Drugs, Sale

+- 15. Drugs, Use

 Selling, purchasing, furnishing, giving, possessing, using and/or being under the influence of illegal drugs, to include seeds and/or drug residue or drug paraphernalia.
-Vapes, vapor devices (see no. 35 below) and other
+Electronic Cigarettes and other such devices will be considered drug paraphernalia.